 Groups such as the Center for Immigration Studies (CIS), the Federation for American Immigration Reform and NumbersUSA have unanimously called on Republican lawmakers to require universal employment verification a part of any deal to legalize recipients of the Deferred Action for Childhood Arrivals (DACA) program.

 The White House is proposing to achieve that goal through the mandatory use of e-Verify, a system that allows employers to check the employment eligibility of new hires.
-Only a handful of states currently require employers to use e-Verify, and only half of all job applicants nationwide are run through the system, according to Chris Chmielewski, director of content and advocacy at NumbersUSA.
+Only a handful of states currently require employers to use e-Verify, and only half of all job applicants nationwide are run through the system, according to Chris Chmielenski, director of content and advocacy at NumbersUSA.

-“We think you can’t even talk about a DACA amnesty until you pass e-Verify because if you pass DACA without shutting off the jobs magnet you’re just going to be talking about amnesty 10 years from now,” Chmielewski told The Daily Caller News Foundation.
+“We think you can’t even talk about a DACA amnesty until you pass e-Verify because if you pass DACA without shutting off the jobs magnet you’re just going to be talking about amnesty 10 years from now,” Chmielenski told The Daily Caller News Foundation.

 The Trump administration is also promising to punish employers who skirt employment laws to hire illegal immigrants.
 The new immigration principles include expanding the definition of employment discrimination to include cases where businesses hire foreign workers at the expense of available, qualified American citizens.